adeelmaknojia/MagicRealm-v1/README.md

 # MagicRealm-v1
-Magic Realm is a fantasy adventure board game since 1979.
+Magic Realm is a fantasy adventure board game.
 This project is the desktop version of real game.

 Developed and Designed by:

-Adeel Maknojia
+Adeel Maknojia,
-Atif Babary
+Atif Babary,
-Areej Bdira
+Areej Bdira,
 Tahniat Naseem

 Disclaimer: The work is prepared only for the course (COMP 3004) Object-Oriented Software Engineering, Carleton University.